pdclab/graphbolt/README.md

  - deletionsFile : Input file which contains the stream of edges to be deleted
  - numberOfUpdateBatches : Optional parameter to specify the number of edge updates to be made.
 Default is 1
  - maxiters : Optional parameter to specify the number of iterations that the algorithm should be run.
 Default is 100
- - nWorkers : Optional parameter to specify the number of worker threads.
-Default is specified
+ - nworkers : Optional parameter to specify the number of worker threads.
+Default is the number of cores in the machine.

 ## Running Label Propagation